 Sharing what we have, a heartfelt generosity, is one of the central pillars of a spiritual life.
 In the act of giving, we develop our ability to let go, cultivate a spirit of caring and acknowledge the interdependence we all share.

 Known as dana in the Pali language, this practice has kept this tradition alive for more than 2,400 years in Asia, where committed supporters have given generously to establish networks of monasteries and retreat centres, providing for millions of teachers and practitioners.
 And as the practice grows in Aotearoa New Zealand, we hope to keep this joyful tradition alive.

-Since the teachings are considered priceless, Buddhist teachers do not charge for the teachings they give.
+Since the teachings are considered priceless, dharma teachers do not charge for the teachings they give.
 Instead, they gratefully accept donations in return for the teaching and instruction, and this enables them to continue their work.

-The community that secular Buddhist teachers rely on is worldwide, and so far a small one; you are encouraged to support these teachers in whatever way you’re able.
+The community that secular dharma teachers rely on is worldwide, and so far a small one; you are encouraged to support these teachers in whatever way you’re able.

 If you would like to support them, you can do so on this web page through Paypal.

 Supporting this community

 Here in this country, wouldn’t it be wonderful if we could make heartfelt generosity the basis of all we do, offering activities with no fixed fee, asking those who take part to offer generously so that others in the future may enjoy a similar experience.

-We are offering those of you who know the benefits that this practice brings to your life, and who would like to see a secular Buddhism develop in this country, an opportunity to support the growth of secular Buddhist communities in Aotearoa New Zealand.
+We are offering those of you who know the benefits that this practice brings to your life, and who would like to see secular dharma develop in this country, an opportunity to support the growth of secular dharma communities in Aotearoa New Zealand.

 Together, our efforts have the potential to benefit many over the years to come.
 What you give now will ensure that future retreats, workshops and materials for study can be offered for whatever people can offer.
 This is sometimes known as paying forward, and clearly shows how your generosity can make a very real difference.